Nursing 350 - Research in Nursing » Spring 2023 » Week 2 Knowledge Check

 What is a sound evaluation of these questions that served as a project guide?
 Would recommending the shingles vaccine to all patients ages 65 and older who are seen in our medical clinics reduce the incidence of shingles?
 For this population are there any contraindications to receiving it?

-They include all essential elements for a focused project
+D. They are missing essential elements required for a focused project

 Need help with your exam preparation?